ego-lay-atman-bay/luna-kit/README.md

 ## Development

-If you are writing a script that uses luna-kit, it is important to know all the optional dependencies (the text in brackets at the end of the installation requirement, like `luna-kit[cli]`).
+If you are writing a script that uses luna kit, it is important to know all the optional dependencies (the text in brackets at the end of the installation requirement, like `luna-kit[cli]`).
 Multiple can also be specified `luna-kit[ark,xml,pvr,rk]`.

 - `[ark]`: Required for reading `.ark` files
 - `[loc]`: Required for reading `.loc` files (ok, there's no dependencies for this)
-- `[audio]`: Required for reading audio files (just installed `vxn-py` and `filetype`)
+- `[audio]`: Required for reading audio files (just installs `vxn-py` and `filetype`)
 - `[xml]`: Required for reading xml files
 - `[texatlas]`: Required for reading `.texatlas` files
 - `[pvr]`: Required for reading `.pvr` files